cako/blog/_posts/2018-03-09-julia-fortran.md

 end module basic_example
 {% endhighlight %}

 The process of accessing this through Julia is simple, but with a few caveats along the way.
 The compilation is simple:

 {% highlight bash %}
 gfortran basic_example.f95 -o basic_example.so -shared -fPIC
 {% endhighlight %}

 As the documentation states, we must ensure that a shared library with position-independent code ([PIC](https://en.wikipedia.org/wiki/Position-independent_code)) is used.
-After that, we ideally would be able to call it from Julia with
+Mimicking C, we ideally would be able to call it from Julia with

 {% highlight julia %}
 ccall((:dot, "./basic_example.so"), ...
 {% endhighlight %}

+This will not work, and we've hit our first snag.
-Unfortunately that is not the case: one must use the Fortran symbol name of the function, which is unlikely to be `dot` as Fortran [generates mangled names](https://en.wikipedia.org/wiki/Name_mangling#Fortran).
+One must use the Fortran symbol name of the function, which is unlikely to be `dot` as Fortran [generates mangled names](https://en.wikipedia.org/wiki/Name_mangling#Fortran).
 In order to address that we must find the symbol name.
-A quick way to do that in Linux is to use the [`nm`](https://en.wikipedia.org/wiki/Nm_\(Unix\)) command, which lists the names of symbols in a binary:
+A quick way to do that in Linux is to use the [`nm` command](https://en.wikipedia.org/wiki/Nm_\(Unix\)), which lists the names of symbols in a binary:

 {% highlight bash %}
 nm basic_example.so | grep dot
 {% endhighlight %}

 On my machine this returns `__basic_example_MOD_dot`, which is the name which should be used in the `ccall`.
 In the next example we will see how we can bypass name mangling.

 Now we have to worry about variable types.
 The output is `real` and the inputs are: single `integer`, two `real` arrays.
 C has system independent `float`s which are nicely matched to Julia types such as `Float32` or its alias `Cfloat`.
-In Fortran that is not the case, our Fortran `real` most likely means `real*4`, which is equivalent to `Float32`, but we cannot be 100% sure, as it is architechture and compile dependent and could be for example `real*8`.
+In Fortran that is not the case, our Fortran `real` most likely means `real*4`, which is equivalent to `Float32`, but we cannot be 100% sure, as it is architechture- and compiler-dependent, and could be `real*8`, for example.
 The same goes for `integer` which most likely means `integer*4`, but can also mean `integer*2`.
 For now, we will just assume that `real` is a `Float32` and `integer` is an `Int32`.
 Our `dot` function should then read

 {% highlight julia %}
 ccall((:__basic_example_MOD_dot, "./basic_example.so"),